mahmmedn19/Solid-Principles/README.md

 In order to use the code in this repository, you will need to have a development environment set up on your machine.
 This will typically include a code editor, a JDK, and the necessary dependencies.

-1.Clone the repository **git clone** *https://github.com/mahmmedn19/Solid-Principles.git*
+ 1. Clone the repository **git clone** *https://github.com/mahmmedn19/Solid-Principles.git*
-2.Import the project into your preferred development environment 3.Build and run the project
+ 2. Import the project into your preferred development environment
+ 3. Build and run the project

 ## HeadingContribute :handshake: